GULibrarySandbox/data-vis-basics/content/3-charts.md

 5. Close the pane.{% endcapture %}
 {% include card.md header="Activity : Chart Elements tool – Error bars" text=text %}

+##### Rule 9 - Add axis titles
+{% capture text %}
+1. Click on the PivotChart.
+2. Click on `Chart Elements` (the green plus sign).
+3. Check the box for `Axis Titles`.
+4. Double-click into the vertical axis title and type `Attendance`.
+5. Double-click into the horizontal axis title and type `Skill Group`.{% endcapture %}
+{% include card.md header="Activity : Chart Elements tool – Axis titles" text=text %}

+##### Rule 10 - Use a large clear font

+Use a font that complements your document, e.g. Times New Roman to match the body of the document or Arial to match headings in your document.
+{% capture text %}
+1. Select the text in the `vertical axis title`, then click on the `Home` tab on the ribbon.
+2. Click the `Font Settings` option button.
+3. Uncheck the `All Caps` option.
+4. Choose a suitable `font` and `font size` for the text (e.g. to match your document – `Times New Roman, 14`).
+5. Do the same for the `horizontal axis title`.
+6. Adjust other text areas such as the `vertical axis values`, the `horizontal axis values` and the `legend`.{% endcapture %}
+{% include card.md header="Activity : PivotChart text elements" text=text %}

+##### Rule 11 - Adjusting PivotChart values
+{% capture text %}
+1. In the PivotChart, click on the `Vertical (value) axis`, then right-click on it.
+2. Click on `Format Axis…`
+3. In the `Format Axis` pane, under `Bounds`, set the minimum to `0` (zero) and the maximum values to just above the highest value in the data range (for this exercise, `240`).
+4. Close the pane.{% endcapture %}
+{% include card.md header="Activity : Adjusting PivotChart values" text=text %}

+##### Rule 12 - No border

+Charts should have no border in the publication, so remove this as a last step.
+{% capture text %}
+1. Double-click on the PivotChart.
+2. In the Format Chart Area pane, under Border, check the radio button for No line.
+3. Close the pane.{% endcapture %}
+{% include card.md header="Activity : Remove the PivotChart border" text=text %}

+#### Resize the chart

+Excel’s graphical user interface (GUI) allows for resizing of the chart without distorting the content.
+The chart will not retain this quality once exported from Excel, so resize the image to a suitable size that:
+  (a) won’t need too much resizing in the Word document; and (b) can be applied to every chart created to maintain consistency

+{% capture text %}
+1. Decide on a good size for your chart (e.g. 9cm (h) x 15cm (w)).
+2. Use the resize handles to manually resize the chart.
+To maintain perspective, hold down the <Shift> key as you drag.
+OR
+3. Click on the Format group on the PivotChart Tools contextual tab and adjust the sizing numerically in the Size group.
+4. Take note of the physical dimensions so you can apply the same dimensions to other charts.{% endcapture %}
+{% include card.md header="Activity : Resize the chart" text=text %}

 {% include figure.html img="ORLayout.png" alt="OpenRefine layout" caption="OpenRefine layout" width="75%" %}
 {% include button.md text="Watch this video to see OpenRefine's layout" link="https://vimeo.com/412542634/f5b1ced9b9" color="info" %}